 Any recipient, sub-recipient or contractor claiming Preference must be in compliance prior to issuance of a notice to proceed by DCA, recipient, sub-recipient, or contractor based on the policies established for the applicable DCA funding program.
-This preference can be met by any of the three qualifications:
+This preference can be met by any of the three qualifications ( meets criteria within the past 6 months):

 - 1. 51% or more owned and controlled by low or very-low income persons - 2.
-Over 75 % of the labor hours performed for the business over the prior three-month period are performed by Section 3 wor ers - 3.
-51% or more owned and controlled by current residents of public housing or Section 8-assisted housing
+75% or more of the labor hours are performed by Section 3 workers or YouthBuild Participants - 3.
+51% or more owned by current residents of Public Housing